lostintransaction/lostintransaction.github.io/_src/posts/2014-04-09-computing-a-bitcoin-address-part-4-wallet-import-format-wif.md

 To convert from a WIF private key to an address, we need to:

-1. decide whether the WIF private key is compressed,
+1. decide whether the compression flag is set in the WIF private key,
 2. extract the raw private key, and
 3. compute either an uncompressed or compressed Bitcoin address.